In small business marketing, more of the same works better than a little of everything.

 Getting your marketing basics right the first time, has to do with keeping it all as simple as you possibly can.
-At it’s most basic, marketing is telling people what you do – over and over and over again.
+At it’s most basic, marketing is telling people what you do – over and over and again.
 That’s it.
 You can do it in person, via email, phone, online but it still boils down to this basic fact.
 It’s about consistently letting people know what you do as many times as you possibly can.

 Before you take the leap to try that new ninja move, here are a few marketing basics that need to be in place first: